stackevo/spudreq/draft-trammell-spud-req.md

 If globally unique, N must be sufficiently large to minimize the probability of collision among multiple tubes having the same identifier along the same path during some period of time.
-An advantage of globally unique tube identifiers is they allow migration of per-tube state across multiple five- tuples for mobility support in multipath protocols.
+A 128-bit UUID {{RFC4122}} or an identifier generated using an equivalent algorithm would be useful as such a globally- unique tube identifier.
+An advantage of globally unique tube identifiers would be migration of per-tube state across multiple five-tuples for mobility support in multipath protocols.
 However, globally unique tube identifiers would also introduce new possibilities for user and node tracking, with a serious negative impact on privacy.
+This alone probably speaks against using globally unique identifiers for SPUD.

 In the case of 5-tuple-scoped identifiers, mobility must be supported separately from the tube identification mechanism.
 This could be specific to